Jan Swerts: Prague

 When Belgian government commissions dried up, Swerts accepted the post of director of the Academy of Fine Arts in Prague in 1874.
 He was received with enthusiasm.
 His students in Prague included Vojtěch Bartoněk, Felix Jenewein, Mikoláš Aleš and František Ženíšek.

 He met with personal tragedy when a son and his wife died in quick succession.
 He fell ill while working on murals in St Anne's Chapel in Prague.
 He died on 11 August 1879 in Marienbad where he had gone for a cure.

 Work

 The monumental art created by Jan Swerts and Guffens was very influential at the time and contributed to the spread of the Nazarene school's ideas in Belgium and beyond.
 Their work is now regarded as displaying the strengths and weaknesses of this school of painting: charm, simplicity of line but a cold appearance.
 The two artists also played a role as advisors on the practices for restoration of medieval art in Belgium.

-Jozef Janssens (Sint-Niklaas, 1854 – Antwerp, 1930), a painter of religious and genre paintings as well as of portraits and frescoes was Swerts' pupil in Antwerp in 1872 and was heavily influenced by Swerts’ style.
+Jozef Janssens (1854–1930), a painter of religious and genre paintings as well as of portraits and frescoes, was Swerts' pupil in Antwerp in 1872 and was heavily influenced by Swerts’ style.